akostrik/stage_telegram_python/README.md

 `Server 1` creates a listening socket on Telegram API, and then blocks while waiting for new connections. `Server 2` listens, by the same means, to `Server 2` API, and `Server 3` listens to `Server 3` API.
 It means, than the kernel puts the processus into an interruptible sleep state and runs other processes. [^14]

-Output of `Server 1` is written to the [logs](https://github.com/akostrik/stage_telegram/tree/main/server1/log), to keep trace of all the experimentations.

 ## The parameters of the application
 - The characteristics of the propaganda
 - [The text of the characteristics OpenAI prompt](https://github.com/akostrik/stage_telegram/blob/main/subsidiary%20files/example%20request%20characteristics)